CMA-ES/pycma/README.md

 ```
 in a system shell installs the [most recent _release_](https://pypi.python.org/pypi/cma)
 from the [Python Package Index (PyPI)](https://pypi.python.org/pypi).
 The release link
-also provides a quick start guide.
+also provides more installation hints and a quick start guide.